mauceri/amicus_bot/README.md

 ## Project structure

-The majority of the code is kept inside of the `my_project_name` folder, which is in itself a [python package](https://docs.python.org/3/tutorial/modules.html), the `__init__.py` file inside declaring it as such.
+The majority of the code is kept inside of the `amicus_bot` folder, which is in itself a [python package](https://docs.python.org/3/tutorial/modules.html), the `__init__.py` file inside declaring it as such.